-In a prior article, “Successor Fiduciaries Can Be Personally Liable For Fiduciary Breaches,” we raised the question of whether a successor fiduciary can be held personally liable for a breach of duty that occurred prior to his or her appointment.
+In a prior article, “Successor Fiduciaries Can Be Personally Liable For Fiduciary Breaches,” we raised the question of whether a successor ESOP trustee can be held personally liable for a breach of duty that occurred prior to his or her appointment.
 In this article, we will question the scope of this duty in the employee stock ownership plan (ESOP) context by looking at two cases in the Ninth Circuit: Barker v.
 American Mobile Power Corp., concerning the duty to investigate; and Fernandez v.
 K-M Indus.
 Holding Co., Inc., concerning the statute of limitations with which successor trustees must be concerned.

 A Review – The Fundamental Fiduciary Duties

 The standards of conduct for the ESOP trustee include a duty: